debsouryadatta/CourseX/STEP_BY_STEP.md

 ### Issues
 - #1 - [[FEAT]: Build a modern landing page using aceternity components](https://github.com/debsouryadatta/CourseX/issues/1) ✅
-- #2 - [[FEAT]: Switch from Top Navigation to Sidebar Navigation](https://github.com/debsouryadatta/CourseX/issues/2)
+- #2 - [[FEAT]: Switch from Top Navigation to Sidebar Navigation](https://github.com/debsouryadatta/CourseX/issues/2) ✅
+- #3 - [[FEAT]: Add a Carousel of featured courses on the gallery and add the search page functionality as well](https://github.com/debsouryadatta/CourseX/issues/3)